howtographql/howtographql/content/backend/graphql-js/6-authentication.md

 Two things have changed in the implementation compared to the previous implementation in `index.js`:

 1. You're now using the `getUserId` function to retrieve the ID of the `User`.
 This ID is stored in the JWT that's set at the `Authorization` header of the incoming HTTP request.
 Therefore, you know which `User` is creating the `Link` here.
 Recall that an unsuccessful retrieval of the `userId` will lead to an exception and the function scope is exited before the `createLink` mutation is invoked.
 In that case, the GraphQL response will just contain an error indicating that the user was not authenticated.
 1. You're then also using that `userId` to _connect_ the `Link` to be created with the `User` who is creating it.
-This is happening through a [nested object write](https://www.prisma.io/docs/-rsc6#nested-object-writes).
+This is happening through a [nested write](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-client/relation-queries#nested-writes).

 #### Resolving relations